7, Race Course Road: Security

 While the Special Protection Group (SPG) is the primary agency in charge of the security, it is aided by the Central Reserve Police Force (CRPF), Border Security Force (BSF) and the Delhi Police to provide three-rung security for the estate.
-There is only one entrance to 7 Lok Kalyan Marg, which is guarded by the SPG.
+There is only one entrance to 7, Race Course Road, which is guarded by the SPG.
 Only those visitors whose names have been given to SPG by the prime minister's personal secretaries are allowed in.
 The rule applies to everybody, including the national security adviser, top bureaucrats, relatives and guests (barring close family) and visitors are expected to carry an identity card.
 No outside vehicle is allowed to go beyond the checkpoint and even high-profile visitors including cabinet ministers are required to park their official vehicles by the checkpoint.
 Special SPG vehicles are used to carry the guests from the checkpoint to the residential office of the Prime Minister.
 The only exception to this rule is for the SPG protectors themselves who are allowed to take the vehicle carrying them into the complex.

 The whole area is a no-fly zone and airspace usage around the area is highly restricted and monitored.
 Over the years, its security has gradually been increased.
-A bulletproof glass-tube passage was built in 2003, connecting Bungalow 3, at the Prime Minister's residence, to Panchvati or 7 LKM, where the Prime Minister meets people and delegations and holds official meetings.
+A bulletproof glass-tube passage was built in 2003, connecting Bungalow 3, at the Prime Minister's residence, to Panchvati or 7 Race Course Road, where the Prime Minister meets people and delegations and holds official meetings.
 A concrete wall was added on the periphery, separating the house from the main road, to render any truck bomb or a car bomb attack ineffective.
 However, the residence is surrounded by various high rise building and public structures, including Samrat Hotel, Ashoka Hotel, and state guesthouses on one side, to the Delhi Gymkhana Club (DCG) and Delhi Race Course which lies on the other.
 Accordingly, plans for a helipad within the complex were mooted for several years.
 By 2004, the Intelligence Bureau (IB) took over most of the rooms of Samrat Hotel overlooking the residence and watchtowers were erected inside Delhi Gymkhana.
 The Delhi Gymkhana can be accessed only via Safdarjung Road.
 The residence has a power substation, and doctors and nurses from the All India Institute of Medical Sciences are on duty round the clock.
 There are several ambulances on standby, one of which always accompanies the prime minister's motorcade.
 The civic officials ensure that there are no traffic bottlenecks on Kemal Atatürk Marg that runs outside the bungalows.

 In 2004, the road was refurbished at a cost of ₹70 million to make it the permanent residence of the Indian Prime Minister.

 7 LKM also has massive, manicured lawns and has abundant gulmohar, semal and arjuna trees which homes several birds, including peacocks.